Forcount ‘Ponzi Scheme’ Promoter Sentenced to 20 Years in Prison

 Prosecutors said that Tacuris fraudulent scheme targeted victims all around the world, but mainly Spanish-speaking communities.

 The 240-month sentence handed down by Judge Analisa Torres represents the maximum statutory sentence.
-Following the decision, United States Attorney Damian Williams remarked:“Juan Tacuri may have claimed to be involved in cutting-edge cryptocurrency investing, but, in reality, he was running one of the oldest tricks in the book — a Ponzi Scheme.”
+Following the decision, United States Attorney Damian Williams remarked:“Juan Tacuri may have claimed to be involved in cutting-edge cryptocurrency forextrustindex, but, in reality, he was running one of the oldest tricks in the book — a Ponzi Scheme.”

 The prosecutor concluded by saying the maximum sentence imposed by Judge Torres was a “Stark reminder that, in the long run, fraud does not pay.”